ostreedev/ostree/docs/manual/repository-management.md

 ## Promoting content along OSTree branches - "buildmaster", "smoketested"

-Besides multiple repositories, like git, OSTree also supports multiple branches inside one repository.
+Besides multiple repositories, OSTree also supports multiple branches inside one repository, equivalent to git's branches.
 We saw in an earlier section an example branch name like `exampleos/x86_64/standard`.
 Choosing the branch name for your "prod" repository is absolutely critical as client systems will reference it.
 It becomes an important part of your face to the world, in the same way the "master" branch in a git repository is.

 But with your "dev" repository internally, it can be very useful to use OSTree's branching concepts to represent different stages in a